MaiaraRodrigues/Thermostat-1/README.md

 xx You can increase the temperature with an up function xx You can decrease the temperature with a down function

-The minimum temperature is 10 degrees
+xx The minimum temperature is 10 degrees

 If power saving mode is on, the maximum temperature is 25 degrees